zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Transaction parsers for versions of Zcash prior to Overwinter, and for most other Bitcoin forks, require the transaction version number to be positive.

-With the version 3 transaction format, the first four bytes of a serialized transaction, the 32-bit header, are made up of two fields as shown in the able above:
+With the version 3 transaction format, the first four bytes of a serialized transaction, the 32-bit header, are made up of two fields as shown in the table above:

 * 1 bit Overwinter flag, must be set
 * 31 bit unsigned int for the Version